WPMedia/feed-components/documentation/README.md

 ## features

 All OBF feeds are features intended to be the only thing on a page or template.
-No layout or other components need to added to the page.
+No layout or other components need to be added to the page.
 The feature blocks have the following structure.

 ```
 CHANGELOG.md